Grade Level: 6 (5-7)

 Just as children inherit their hair or eye color from their parents, they can also inherit genetic diseases.
 DNA medical analysis has provided the ability to pinpoint the cause of human genetic disease and detect individuals who are predisposed to inherited diseases (such as genetic liver disease).
 Modern medicine cannot prevent inherited diseases, but can often improve a person's health and life expectancy through engineered treatments.

 DNA breakthroughs have led to engineered techniques and tools to rapidly detect and identify outbreaks of infectious diseases, such as severe acute respiratory syndrome (SARS virus).
 Biomedical engineers help public health practitioners track down the source of infectious disease outbreaks, whether from natural or human sources, which saves many lives.
+Refer to the DNA Profiling & CODIS: Who Robbed the Bank? activity to have students use DNA profiles to have crack mystery cases!
+Then have students expand their knowledge with the DNA Build activity by building DNA models to investigate codes relating to certain physical characteristics such as eye and hair color.

 Lesson Background and Concepts for Teachers